ErwVal/Hotel-Management-Website/README.md

 ## Description

-This is a **work-in-progress** personal project focused on practising React hooks and CRUD (Create, Read, Update, Delete) operations of persistent storage.
+This is a **work-in-progress** personal project focused on practising React hooks and CRUD (Create, Read, Update, Delete) operations.

 The project has a **React-TypeScript** front-end.
 TypeScript was chosen over JavaScript because of its superiority in preventing errors.
 It was important to get practice using TypeScript as it is used widely in production code.
 React was chosen over other libraries following a similar mindset.

 The back-end of this application was developed in **C#**.

-Relationships between various schemas was an important part of this project.
-Thus, the application uses a **PostgreSQL** relational database.
+Relationships between various schemas was an important part of this project, thus, the application uses a **PostgreSQL** relational database.

 A code-first approach was used for creating the schemas and to specify the relationships amongst them. **Entity Framework** was used to handle migrations.

 **Git** was used to handle version control throughout development.